 Premium-Class Travel (PCT) Report Guidelines

-In FY 2015, GSA began requiring agencies to report on-line reporting tool premium class travel by TICKET, rather than segments as in previous years.
-This means that if any portion of the TICKET purchased is traveled in “Other-Than-Coach” class, the entire cost of the TICKET must be reported as well as its comparable cost for coach-class for the entire trip.
+GSA requires agencies to report in the on-line reporting tool premium class travel by TICKET.
+This means that if any portion of the TICKET purchased is traveled in “Other-Than-Coach” class, the entire cost of the TICKET must be reported as well as its comparable cost for coach-class.

 Negative reports must be submitted if: